-In the first quarter of 2016, there were over 184 million active PayPal users in the world.
-It appears that people don’t realize — or simply don’t care — that PayPal isn’t the safest online payment processor alternatives to PayPal that are safer and better.
+In Q3 2018, there were over 254 million active PayPal users in the world.
+It appears that people don’t realize—or simply don’t care—that there are several online payment processor alternatives to PayPal that are safer and better.

 And that’s true of the PayPal Credit Card as well.
-Despite the fact that it has mixed reviews, a lot of people are using it.
+Despite its mixed reviews, a lot of people have and use a PayPal Credit Card.
 Should you start using one too?
 Here’s what you need to know to make an informed decision.

 How the PayPal Credit Card Works